in2workspace/in2-verifier-api/README.md

 4. **Response Mode**:
     - The verifier uses `direct_post` as the response mode.
     - This indicates that the authentication response must be sent directly to the verifier's endpoint specified in the `response_uri`.

+# Configuring the Verifier as an External Identity Provider on Keycloak

+This guide will teach you how to configure an external Identity Provider using **OpenID Connect v1.0**.
+The guide is divided into two main sections:

+1. **Registering the Client with the Identity Provider (IDP)**
+2. **Configuring the External Identity Provider in Keycloak**

+Images and links to documentation are included to simplify the process.

 ---